-- A. Pupil Personnel Workers will be responsible for the case management and coordination of services for homeless children and youth. - B. Case management and coordination of services will include: - 1.
+- A. Pupil Personnel Workers will be responsible for the case management and coordination of services for children and youth experiencing homelessness. - B. Case management and coordination of services will include: - 1.
 Facilitating the completion of the SITH Form and transportation forms. - 2.
-Ensuring the immediate registration and enrollment of the homeless student. - 3.
-Coordinating supports and services when a family has children attending multiple schools.

-- 4. Collecting academic and health records. - 5.
-Collaborating with the SST to address and monitor the social, emotional, academic, and health-related needs of the student. - 6.
+Ensuring the immediate registration and enrollment of the student experiencing homelessness. - 3.
+Coordinating supports and services when a family has children attending multiple schools. - 4.
+Collecting academic and health records. - 5.
+Collaborating with the Student Support Team (SST) to address and monitor the social, emotional, academic, and health-related needs of the student. - 6.
 Ensuring that the student has the necessary school supplies and materials. - 7.
-Referring families of students who are homeless to community resources such as mental health, social services, housing, medical and dental, employment, food banks, emergency shelter, and other services, as needed. - 8.
-Collaborating with other school personnel, including school counselors, administrators, and health services staff, regarding the specific needs of the student who is homeless. - 9.
+Referring families of students who are experiencing homelessness to community resources such as mental health, social services, housing, medical and dental, employment, food banks, emergency shelter, and other services, as needed. - 8.
+Collaborating with other HCPSS school-based employees, including school counselors, administrators, and health services staff, regarding the specific needs of the student who is experiencing homelessness. - 9.
 Requesting assistance as needed from the SST. - 10.
 Monitoring the student's academic progress, attendance, and behavior. - 11.
 Referring the student for academic intervention, if needed. - 12.
 Completing quarterly progress reports and homeless reports. - 13.
 Serving as the point of contact between the school, the family, and the community. - 14.
-Ensuring that parents and guardians of children and youth who are homeless are informed of the educational and related opportunities available to their children and are provided with meaningful opportunities to participate in the education of their children. - 15.
-Assisting with the transition of homeless children and youth who transfer out of the HCPSS to other school systems.
+Ensuring that parents of children and youth who are experiencing homelessness are informed of the educational and related opportunities available to their children and are provided with meaningful opportunities to participate in the education of their children.

+15. Assisting with the transition of children and youth who are experiencing homelessness when they transfer out of the HCPSS to other school systems.

-X. Special Considerations
+IX.
+Special Considerations

-- A. Students identified as homeless will be referred to a SST to provide academic, social-emotional, and/or socioeconomic support as needed. - B. Schools will use the academic intervention and support services available at the school prior to requesting assistance from other sources. - C. Students who are homeless may require consideration and accommodations when circumstances beyond their control impact their school performance and engagement.

-- D. Students who are homeless will receive school-based waivers for field trips and any fees associated with school-related graduation activities. - E. Staff will use alternate ways to engage and involve parents of students who are homeless. - F. Counselors will ensure that students who are homeless have information regarding tuition waivers for comprehensive summer school and selected school system summer programs. - G. High school counselors will ensure that students who are homeless have information regarding free registration for college placement exams and college applications as well as information on qualifying for financial support in college. - H. In collaboration with the Office of School Counseling, procedures will be implemented to identify and remove barriers that prevent homeless youth from receiving credit for full or partial coursework satisfactorily completed at a prior school. - I. Students who are homeless and meet academic eligibility requirements are eligible to participate in extracurricular activities, including interscholastic athletics.
+- A. Students identified as experiencing homelessness can be referred to a SST to provide academic, social-emotional, and/or socioeconomic support as needed. - B. Schools will use the academic intervention and support services available at the school prior to requesting assistance from other sources. - C. Students who are experiencing homelessness may require consideration and accommodations when circumstances beyond their control impact their school performance and engagement. - D. Students who are experiencing homelessness will receive school-based waivers for field trips and any fees, including those associated with school-related graduation activities. - E. Staff will use alternate ways to engage and involve parents of students who are experiencing homelessness. - F. Counselors will ensure that students who are experiencing homelessness have information regarding tuition waivers for comprehensive summer school and selected school system summer programs. - G. High school counselors will ensure that students who are experiencing homelessness have information regarding free registration for college placement exams and college applications as well as information on qualifying for financial support in college. - H. In collaboration with the Office of School Counseling, procedures will be implemented to identify and remove barriers that prevent youth experiencing homelessness from receiving credit for full or partial coursework satisfactorily completed at a prior school. - I. Students who are experiencing homelessness and meet academic eligibility requirements are eligible to participate in extracurricular activities, including interscholastic athletics.